davidgiven/ptracker/README.md

   disk system
   - although if you're on an 80-column PET, the screen will be corrupted (but it'll all still work)
-  - (there's nothing stopping it running on anything down to a 2001, but some work is required to find the keyboard scancode table in the ROM for each version
+  - there's nothing stopping it running on anything down to a 2001, but some work is required to find the keyboard scancode table in the ROM for each version.

 Unlike traditional trackers, which were designed for machines with more memory (_cough_ Amiga _cough_), p-tracker has 32 steps per pattern, and each note can